Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-The 2000 Watt generator allows you to power up to two small appliances or one large appliance, without sacrificing portability.
+The WEN56203i super quiet 2000 Watt portable inverter generator allows you to power up to two small appliances or one large appliance, without sacrificing portability.
 It was also designed to be the quietest portable generator out there.
 Whether you’re into camping, tailgating, using power tools, or trying to keep your mini-fridge cold during a hurricane, this generator is worth checking out.
+This RV-ready generator can run 5-7 hours on half load

 The WEN 56203i Inverter Generator